Fletcher Allen, a Vermont university hospital and medical center, serves all of

 Varicose veins are enlarged, twisted blue or purple veins.

-Atherosclerosis, the process that culminates in myocardial infarction, is the focus of this discipline.
+Atherosclerosis, the process that culminates in a heart attack, is the focus of this discipline.

 Vascular Surgery at Fletcher Allen is a surgical specialty dedicated to the treatment of patients with diseases affecting the arteries and veins of the circulatory system.